 One possible location for his martyrdom is Hieropolis because tradition says that both St. Philips lived and died there.
 Regardless, he was martyred around 80 A.D.
 History does not know his exact method of martyrdom.
 Crucifixion and beheading are traditional possibilities.

 Little is known about St. Bartholomew’s life after the New Testament writings.
-Various writings suggest that he reached in India, Mesopotamia, Persia, Egypt, Armenia, and other locations.
+Various writings suggest that he reached India, Mesopotamia, Persia, Egypt, Armenia, and other locations.

 Tradition holds that he was martyred in Albanopolis, Armenia.
 The possible methods of death include crucifixion upside down and most famously flayed alive and beheaded.